Engee documentation

 scalar

-The input port through which the control signal that drives the source is input.
+The input port through which the control signal is applied, actuating the source.

 R — rod

-A mechanical channel for conservation of translational motion associated with the moving part of the source (rod).
+A mechanical channel for maintaining translational motion associated with the moving part of the source (rod).